SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

 **The pre-built 3D structure is only used for preview and is not used for export.**

 **Please note that if the projection's y dimension exceeds 256 / 384 [^height], do not continue with the export.
 A schematic that exceeds the height limit is meaningless!**
+**(If the structure exceeds the height limit, try enabling both lossless and lossy compression at the same time, or split the image into separate sections and export them individually.)**

 [^height]: Buildings in different versions and dimensions have different heights.
 For details, please refer to the [Wiki](https://minecraft.wiki/w/Altitude)